 Ari Evan, cello

-Born and raised in New York, cellist Ari Evan recently finished his fellowship at Ensemble Connect—a prestigious two-year residency at Carnegie Hall that combines first-class performance opportunities with community engagement and entrepreneurship projects.
-Prior to Ensemble Connect, Ari studied Timothy Eddy at the Juilliard School, where he received his master’s degree in 2017.
+Born and raised in New York, cellist Ari Evan is currently an artist-in-residence at the Queen Elisabeth Music Chapel, under the tutelage of Gary Hoffman.
+Previously, he was a fellow of Ensemble Connect at Carnegie Hall—a prestigious two-year residency that combines first-class performance opportunities with community engagement and entrepreneurship projects.
+Prior to Ensemble Connect, he studied with Timothy Eddy at the Juilliard School, where he completed his Master’s degree in 2017.

 Since September 2020, he is an Artist in Residence in the cello section of the Queen Elisabeth Music Chapel, under the tutelage of Gary Hoffman.